6 Phrases To Say And Avoid In A Performance Review

 After spending some time conversing with your employees, they might think of setting new goals or you could even draw up new goals for them before the meeting.
 But, since the appraisal is about their performance, ask your employees first if they have new goals after hearing your feedback.

 Assuming that their answers align with your thoughts, tell them you’re available to help them suggest online courses they can take.
-Conversely, you can recommend them to the HR department for any training provided by the company.
+Conversely, you can use Manatal’s ATS to monitor their progress towards their goals.
+For example, if they want to improve their candidate conversion rate, you can use ATS to track their progress.

 6. “How do you feel about working here in general?”

-At the end of the day, you need to remember that an employee is a human being with feelings just like you.
+At the end of the day, you need to remember that your recruiter is a human being with feelings just like you.
 It’s not only about work, even though you might talk about achieving great results.
-You need to be mindful not to neglect their emotional well-being while they’re an integral part of your organization.
+You need to be mindful not to neglect their emotional well-being while they’re an integral part of your agency.

 Have you got everything down on what to say to your employees?
 Good.
 Now, let’s talk about what you should not say during the performance evaluation.
 Because if you say the wrong thing in a performance appraisal, it can be disastrous for you, the employee, and possibly the company.

-When your messages are not conveyed clearly to your employees, for the coming year, you expect to see them underperforming with less-than-average results, low morale, or worse, them quitting their job.
+When your messages are not conveyed clearly to your employees, for the coming year, you expect to see them underperforming with less-than-average results, low morale, or worse, them quitting their jobs.

-Here are six things you should NOT say during a performance review:
+Here are the six phrases for performance reviews you should NOT say:

 1. “You’re doing good.
 Good job!”

 Yes, it’s a good thing for them to hear.
-But, you’ve got to be specific as in - how did the employee do a good job?
+But, you’ve got to be specific as in - how did the recruiter do a good job?

-When acknowledging that your employee has done a good job, tell them why—highlight which part of the tasks leads to the employee meeting your expectations.
+When acknowledging that they had done a good job, tell them why—highlight which part of the tasks leads to your recruiters meeting your expectations.
+Use the generated reports from Manatal to evaluate if your team members achieved their KPIs like the cost of hire, time to hire, and more.

-Plus, there’s no excuse for you not to say anything because you have all the tools (which we’ll discuss later) available to get your points across.
+Plus, there’s no excuse for you not to say anything because you have all the tools available to get your points across.
 So, don’t disappoint them by just filling in the evaluation form and consider it done.

 3. “You’ve done better than so-and-so.”